cse-labs/res-edge-labs/labs/res-edge-labs/kustomize/README.md

   ```

-## Create application overlay
+## Create an application overlay

 - An overlay is a Kustomization that refers to the base and patches to transform the base when applied
 - Overlays allow you to manage multiple configurations - such as dev, test, staging and prod - by transforming a shared base
-- In this example, we will use an overlay on the IMDb application to define a different version to be deployed to a beta ring of clusters.
+- In this lab, we will use an overlay on the IMDb application to define a different version to be deployed to the beta `Group`
-- In this lab, the ResEdge Data Service is set up with a default set of data including 19 clusters where the IMDb application is deployed to.
-- To see which clusters should get updated when this occurs run the following command:
+- To see the definition of the beta `Group`

   ```bash